 The eWPT exam itself consists of two parts, the first part is hacking the web application and finding as many vulnerabilities.
 They provide you with a full week of access to the exam lab environment.
 The second part is writing a professional penetration test report, you have a week for this after the access to the exam lab has expired.
 So in short, after starting your exam and gaining access to the exam lab, you have two full weeks to submit your report.
 Let’s dive into how I prepared for this exam.

 There are different ways how you can prepare for this certificate.
-I had a paid year subscription on INE which gave access to the Web Application Penetration Testing course.
+I had a paid year subscription on INE which gave me access to the Web Application Penetration Testing course.
 This is also the official courseware for the eWPT exam.
 However, there are also free alternatives.
-I’ll give a quick summary about the INE course, my recommendation and my timeline preparing for the exam.
+I’ll give a quick summary of the INE course, my recommendation, and my timeline for preparing for the exam.

 - XSS (stored, reflected, DOM)

 - Path traversal

 - HTTP response splitting

 - Authentication and authorization bypass

 - Flash attacks